CrunchyData/crunchy-katacoda/basic-postgresql-devel/basicpgadmin/03-sql.md

 the table fully schema qualified.
 ![Right Click scripts](basicpgadmin/assets/03-right-script.png)

-If you had SQL files saved on your local machine you can bring them into the editor by click on the disk icon right under the "Dashboard" right pane menu.
+If you had SQL files saved on your local machine you can bring them into the editor by click on the folder icon right under the "Dashboard" right pane menu.
 This will allow you to load a file from your local machine.
+If you want to save the contents of the editor to your local machine you would click on the disc icon.

 ## Editing data in the table
-If you want to edit data in the table, you can
+If you want to edit data in the table, you can:
 1. Click on the table
 1. Click on the little table icon in the top of the left nav